The Voice (North Devon): FM Launch

 After being unsuccessful in its plans to win the North Devon commercial FM licence, the station applied for a full-time five year community radio licence, which was awarded in April 2012.

 The FM service was launched on Saturday 18 January 2014.
 The first record played was John Farnham, You're The Voice, followed by a new version of Eternal Flame (which was the first record played on North Devon's first commercial station in 1992) by local band Zamba.
 The song was specially commissioned for the launch of The Voice on FM.
 The FM service is broadcast on two frequencies; 106.1 for Barnstaple and surrounding areas and 107.8 for Bideford and Ilfracombe.

 New studios

 In July 2017, the station moved to new studios in Barnstaple in the former Citizens Advice building.
 Paul Crockett, managing director of The Voice said: "the new facilities are the envy of many a commercial station up and down the land".
 In the same week that the new studios opened, the station was contacted by Channel Four, which informed the station it was the most-listened-to radio station in North Devon.

+The Voice 2

+On Wednesday 7 February 2024, a new spin off station from The Voice was announced on air, on social media and online.
+The Voice 2 will be launched on DAB digital radio, online and on mobile app on 9 April 2024, playing music from the 60s, 70s and 80s.

+Presenters

+The Voice features a wide range of programmes, created and produced in Barnstaple, North Devon.

+Presenters currently on air at The Voice and The Voice 2 are: